 Looking for other recipes like this?
 Try these:

-Super Tender Pressure Cooker Asian Braised Beef
+Pressure Cooker Asian Braised Beef (only 10 ingredients!)

 Ingredients